 Guests and visitors in the residence halls are not a right but a privilege granted with the agreement of the roommate(s).
 Guests and visitors are not allowed in a room unless all occupants of that room are in agreement.
 All guests and visitors are subject to University regulations and residence hall policies.

 Students are responsible for the actions of their guests.
 Guests and visitors must be escorted in the residence halls at all times.
-Guests and visitors may stay a maximum of three days per semester in the residence halls.
+Guests and visitors may stay a maximum of three consecutive nights and 15 total nights per semester in the residence halls.
 Students are not permitted to give their Spartan Cards or room keys for a guest or visitor to access the residence hall or room under any circumstances.If a student feels his or her roommate(s) are not abiding by this policy, it is their responsibility to notify an Office of Residence Life staff member.
 During the first week of the academic year, students are adjusting to the University and transitioning to a new living environment.
 Therefore, the Office of Residence Life discourages students from having overnight guests during orientation and the first week of classes.

 Health and Safety Inspections

 Resident assistants will complete a health and safety inspection at least once a semester.
 Students will be notified within 48 hours (minimum) in advance of this inspection.
-During this time, Residence Life staff will be entering each room a to complete a visual inspection for the health and safety of our residents and the well-being of our community.
+During this time, Residence Life staff will be entering each room to complete a visual inspection for the health and safety of our residents and the well-being of our community.
 Residence Life staff will be locking your doors upon completion of the inspection.
 Please note that any policy violations observed at time of inspection will be documented.
 You can review the Student Code of Conduct online at www.ut.edu/studentcode.
 Common violations include (but are not limited to):

 - Candles, wax melt warmers, incense or item that have an open flame